Fifty years women’s suffrage

-However, women’s right to vote at the national level would only become a reality on 26 March 1971 following the referendum of 7 February of that year.
+However, women’s right to vote at the national level would only become a reality on 26 March 1971, following the referendum of 7 February.

-After the First World War, many other (new) European countries followed, and after the Second World War the rest, except Switzerland and Liechtenstein (which was the last European country in 1984).
+After the First World War, many other (new) European countries followed, and after the Second World War, the rest, except Switzerland and Liechtenstein (the last European country to introduce it in 1984).

 The current top positions of women in municipal, cantonal and national politics in Switzerland give a different impression than a systematic disadvantage and “old-fashioned” mentality.